Fees and Funding

 Department of History graduate program

-Ph.D students are admitted to the program with a funding guarantee.
-This funding is the minimum guaranteed funding for each student, the department will exceed this minimum amount whenever possible:
+Ph.D and thesis-based MA students are admitted to the program with a funding guarantee.
+This funding is the minimum guaranteed funding for each student; the department will exceed this minimum amount whenever possible:

 Students that are fully funded through external sources at or above the department's guaranteed funding amounts, may be admitted to the program without additional funding.
 Funding from a First Nations, Metis or Inuit organization is not considered external funding for the purposes of Ph.D. funding.

-Funding levels are determined by academic merit as evidenced in admissions applications and, in the case of thesis-based students, good academic standing and progress after the first year in the program.
+Funding levels are determined by academic merit as evidenced in admissions applications and good academic standing and progress after the first year in the program.

 Part-time students are not eligible for funding.